shsagir/play-area-sync/docs/billing-contact.md

 ### Moving an App from one Billing Contact to another

 In case you want the App to be billed from another credit card or bank account but still want to keep the team of the App the same: You simply change the Billing Contact of the App.
 You first need to have at least two Billing Contacts with your Company.

+### Adding a VAT IN

+It is recomended to add your VAT IN to your Billing Contact when your company is registered in the European Union.
+This can save you (and us) upfront value added taxes.
+Please see our [tax topic](/billing#toc-taxes).
+To enter your VAT IN:

+1. Login to the Dashboard
+2. Go to "Your Account"
+3. Go to your Company
+4. Click on "VAT IN"
+5. Enter your companies VAT IN

+Please mind that we need to validate the VAT IN.
+So the number you enter needs to match the correct format.
+Please mind that your VAT IN is not the tax number.
+The correct number should start with your country code.
+Our VAT IN looks like so:

+Entering the VAT IN will change how VAT will be charged for future invoices, entering the VAT IN can not affect past invoices.

 ### Changing the Billing Contact of an App